OberstKrueger/www-oberstkrueger-com/report/gaming/notes-on-final-fantasy-xiv/index.md

 5. Dadaluma Program: Stand in a green circle.
 6. Air Force Program: Avoid AEs and missiles.
 7. Bibliotaph Program: Groups of 3 must stand in each circle.

+### Sigmascape V4.0 (Normal)

+1. If any of the following are marked with question marks, do the opposite of the normal effect.
+2. Hyperdrive: Main tank buster.
+3. Blizzard Blitz: Move into melee range.
+4. Flagrant Fire: All marked players move away from other players.
+5. Thrumming Thunder: Columns of AEs throughout arena.
+6. Ultima Upsurge: Raid-wide AE.
+7. Timely Teleport: Moves to other side of arena.
+Stand to side or behind to avoid damage.
+8. Aero Assault: AE knock back.
+9. Phase 2: Graven Image: Move toward orb to avoid being knocked off platform.
+10. Phase 3: Graven Image: Look away from the tower.